 Generally, baked brie is served quite simply, with just toasted bread or crackers for eating with the cheese (and possibly a rosemary gin cocktail or grapefruit vodka cocktail with rosemary in the other hand).

-I decided to turn my Savory Baked Brie into a mini cheese and charcuterie board by adding prosciutto, salami, cashews and roasted pecans, along with crostini and crackers.
+I decided to turn my Savory Baked Brie recipe into a mini cheese and charcuterie board by adding prosciutto, salami, cashews and roasted pecans, along with crostini and crackers.

 - 8 ounce brie round